0x1eef/isinetaddr/README.md

 ### CIDR notation (IPv4)

-The `iscidraddr` function supports the same feature set as `isinetaddr`, and in addition supports
+The `iscidraddr4` function supports the same feature set as `isinetaddr4`, and in addition supports
 [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation).
 The following example builds on the previous example: